 MUKTA: Targeted Interventions for Groups at Risk

-Funded by the Bill and Melinda Gates Foundation, this project is part of the Avahan India AIDS Initiative and targets more than 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra to reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.
+Funded by the Bill & Melinda Gates Foundation, Mukta, which means "freedom" in Sanskrit, was part of the Avahan India AIDS Initiative and targeted more than 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra to reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.

 As part of a planned transition process, the project successfully handed over all of its interventions to the Government of Maharashtra in April 2012.
-Pathfinder is one of the only two Avahan partners to transition 100% of its interventions to the government on schedule.
+Pathfinder is one of the only two Avahan partners to transition all of its interventions to the government on schedule.

-PAST PROJECT: Funded by the MacArthur Foundation, this project works to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.
+PAST PROJECT: Funded by the MacArthur Foundation, this project worked to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.

 Tanzania has rejected 72 recommendations including to duly safeguard the freedom of speech and the right to information as advised by Portugal via the Human Rights Council's Working Group on Universal Periodic Review (UPC).